toyoshim/iona-us/docs/README_en.md

 # Manual
 ---

+## Caution
+Following instructions contain version dependent information.
+You need to pay attention that there are two kind of versions, one is for PCB, and the other is for firmware.
+Any PCB can use the latest firmware as you want.

 ## Overview
 IONA-US is a board to connect USB gamepads to JVS based arcade systems.
 For JVS based system having standard power supply, video and audio outputs, such as exA-Arcadia, controller I/O is the only incommon interface for end users.
 But with this small board, you can use standard USB gamepads to play games.

 ## Compatibility
 ### JVS Systems
-Like the previous product, [MP01-IONA-JS](../iona-js/), it support almost all JVS based systems.
-Also, now it supports special I/O layouts such as Cyber Troopers Virtual-On Oratorio Tangram for NAOMI and Mahjong mode used by e.g. Idol Janshi Suchipai III for NAOMI.
-See later sections to know how these mode works.
-If you connect Guncon3, zapper mode will be activated.
+Like the previous product, [MP01-IONA-JS](../iona-js/), it supports almost all JVS based systems.
+Also, now it supports special I/O layouts such as Cyber Troopers Virtual-On Oratorio Tangram for NAOMI, Mahjong layout used by e.g. Idol Janshi Suchipai III for NAOMI, whell and padals for racing games, and zapper for shooring.

 If Ver 1.10 based PCB isn't recognized by namco's system board, this [mod](mod_en) will solve the stability issue.
 Triforce and System 2x6 may have this compatibility issue.